seanerice/mt2-blog/README.md

 ### Ideas
 The annotation tool could become a spring-board for a visualizer which does interesting things with the data.
 Maybe I could extrude the 2d point data into the time dimension for a cool slithery stickman-snake.
 Maybe I can plot one dimension of data against time and annotate that way.

+- Add 'hold-out' variable to each point; whether or not to ignore the data point.

 ### To-Do This Week
 - [ ] Create data annotation tools